decent-lab-xyz/decent-lab/studio-ethos.md

 - Every Safe address is known
 - ENS: [`decentlab.eth`](https://app.ens.domains/name/decentlab.eth)

-Our mission is not to dominate markets — it’s to reveal them.
-With irony, fire, and receipts.
+Our mission isn’t to dominate markets — only to reflect them, with irony, fire, and receipts.

+No roadmap.
+No promises.
+Just burns and memes.